Differences between adjustable and fixed loans

-With a fixed-rate loan, your monthly payment remains the same for the life of your loan.
-The portion of the payment allocated to principal (the actual loan amount) will increase, but the amount you pay in interest will decrease in the same amount.
-Your property taxes may go up (or rarely, down), and so might the homeowner's insurance in your monthly payment.
-For the most part monthly payments for your fixed-rate mortgage will be very stable.
+With a fixed-rate loan, your monthly payment never changes for the life of your mortgage.
+The amount of the payment that goes to principal (the amount you borrowed) will increase, but the amount you pay in interest will go down in the same amount.
+The property taxes and homeowners insurance which are almost always part of the payment will go up over time, but in general, payments on fixed rate loans don't increase much.

-Borrowers can choose a fixed-rate loan to lock in a low interest rate.
-People select these types of loans when interest rates are low and they want to lock in the low rate.
-For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer greater consistency in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we'd love to help you lock in a fixed-rate at the best rate currently available.
-Call Savers Home Loans at (800) 974-0509 to learn more.
+You can choose a fixed-rate loan to lock in a low interest rate.
+Borrowers choose these types of loans when interest rates are low and they want to lock in at this lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer greater stability in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at the best rate currently available.
+Call Savers Home Loans at (800) 974-0509 to discuss how we can help.

-Most ARMs feature this cap, so they won't go up over a specific amount in a given period of time.
+Most ARMs feature this cap, which means they can't increase above a certain amount in a given period.
 Some ARMs can't increase more than 2% per year, regardless of the underlying interest rate.
-Your loan may have a "payment cap" that instead of capping the interest directly, caps the amount that the payment can go up in a given period.
-Additionally, almost all adjustable programs feature a "lifetime cap" — the interest rate can't exceed the capped amount.
+Your loan may have a "payment cap" that instead of capping the interest directly, caps the amount that your payment can increase in a given period.
+Additionally, the great majority of adjustable programs feature a "lifetime cap" — your interest rate won't go over the cap percentage.

-ARMs usually start out at a very low rate that may increase over time.
-You've probably read about 5/1 or 3/1 ARMs.
-For these loans, the introductory rate is set for three or five years.
+ARMs usually start at a very low rate that usually increases as the loan ages.
+You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
+For these loans, the initial rate is set for three or five years.
 It then adjusts every year.
-These loans are fixed for a certain number of years (3 or 5), then they adjust.
-These loans are usually best for people who expect to move in three or five years.
-These types of ARMs benefit people who will move before the initial lock expires.
+These loans are fixed for 3 or 5 years, then they adjust after the initial period.
+These loans are best for people who anticipate moving in three or five years.
+These types of ARMs most benefit borrowers who will move before the initial lock expires.

-Most borrowers who choose ARMs do so when they want to take advantage of lower introductory rates and do not plan on staying in the house longer than this initial low-rate period.
+Most borrowers who choose ARMs do so because they want to get lower introductory rates and do not plan to remain in the home for any longer than the initial low-rate period.
 ARMs can be risky in a down market because homeowners can get stuck with rates that go up if they cannot sell or refinance at the lower property value.

 Have questions about mortgage loans?
 Call us at (800) 974-0509.
 We answer questions about different types of loans every day.